mvolkmann/blog/src/swift/testflight.md

    it order to successfully upload a build.)
 1. Set "Build" to "1".
 Increment this for each subsequent build with the same value for "Version".
+1. After "App Icon", enter "AppIcon" which should be the asset name of the application icon.
+1. After "App Icon Source", check the "Include all app icon assets" checkbox.
 1. Repeat the previous two steps for each target using matching values.
 1. Verify that the file "Assets.xcassets" defines the image set "AppIcon" that contains icons for both iPhone and iPad (if building for both).